Follow Us

 Register

 You can learn a lot about an animal by what it eats.
-Join us as we dissect and identify the contents of Barn Owl pellets from our local nest boxes.
-We will learn about owl pellets and how they teach us many things, then identify the different prey items the owls ate during the nesting season.
+Join us as we dissect and identify the contents of Barn Owl pellets.
+We will learn about owl pellets and the many things they can teach us, and we will identify the different prey items the owls ate.

 Location: Flag Ponds Nature Park